Rice noodles take seconds to cook, but that doesn’t help you when you want to take some to work for lunch.

 - Toss the rice noodles in oil

-- Portion the noodles out and keep individuals portions separate
+- Portion the noodles out and keep individuals portions separate (you can use the cross cross technique, or use separate containers)

 To wash them, place the noodles in a bowl of cold water and mix them around.
 Rinse and repeat until the water stops turning milky.